jaimetur/PhotoMigrator/help/execution-from-docker.md

 > [!IMPORTANT]
 > ### ✅ Prerequisites:
+> - Docker need to be installed & running in your system.
-> - Install Docker in your system (if it is not installed yet) and run it.
-You can find instructions of how to install Docker in the following links:
+> - To install and run Docker (if it is not installed yet), you can follow the next instructions:
 >     - [Install Docker on Windows](/help/install-docker-windows.md)
 >     - [Install Docker on Linux](/help/install-docker-linux.md)
 >     - [Install Docker on MacOS](/help/install-docker-macos.md)